python-cmd2/cmd2/docs/features/misc.rst

 Quit on SIGINT
 --------------

-On many shells, SIGINT (most often triggered by the user pressing Ctrl+C) only cancels the current line, not the entire command loop.
-By default, a ``cmd2`` application will quit on receiving this signal.
-However, if ``quit_on_sigint`` is set to ``False``, then the current line will simply be cancelled.
+On many shells, SIGINT (most often triggered by the user pressing Ctrl+C) while at the prompt only cancels the current line, not the entire command loop.
+By default, a ``cmd2`` application matches this behavior.
+However, if ``quit_on_sigint`` is set to ``True``, the command loop will quit instead.

 ::